rabbitmq/rabbitmq-website/site/mqtt.md

 * Retained messages with pluggable storage backends

 MQTT clients can interoperate with other protocols.
-All the functionality in the [management UI](/management.html) and several other clients can be used with MQTT, although there may be some limitations or the need to tweak the defaults.
+All the functionality in the [management UI](/management.html) and several other plugins can be used with MQTT, although there may be some limitations or the need to tweak the defaults.